 A bite from a rodent can be extremely serious, but these are relatively rare.
 Rodents typically try to stay away from humans and avoid contact with us.

-Common signs of rodent activity in your house are:
+Common signs of rodent activity in your house in Boston Area are:

 Feces.
 Rats tend to gather theirs in one particular spot while mice scatter them everywhere.